dotnet/designs/accepted/2021/InboxSourceGenerators.md

 ### Is it bad to have multiple versions of a source generator possibly loaded by a repository?

 A repository may have projects targeting multiple frameworks.
 These frameworks may contain different versions of the same source generator.
-When building the repository this may require the same compiler server instance to load multiple copies of a source generator.
-The same compiler would not likely load multiple copies of analyzers which do not ship side by side.
+When building the repository this may require the same compiler instance to load multiple copies of a source generator.
+The same compiler would not load multiple copies of source generators which ship in a non-framework specific location.
+This should work and be supported based on source generator versioning.

 ### Should all inbox source generators be tied to a shared framework?

-No, some source generators might be independent of libraries in a shared framework: these could go in a non-side-by-side location (eg: analyzers folder).
-Other source generators may not contain functionality but may instead just build some convenience API on top of existing public API.
-These could be considered stable enough to place in a non-side-by-side location.
+No, some source generators might be independent of a target framework.
+One example of such a source generators may not contain functionality but may instead just build some convenience API on top of existing public API that is unlikely to ever change.
+These could be considered stable enough to place in a non-framework-specific location like the SDK's analyzer folder.
+Source generators which choose to ship this way should be highly specified and will need to support backwards compatibility and test on all frameworks.

 ### Should only source generators be shipped this way?
 What about analyzers and code-fixes?

 Nothing is preventing analyzers and code fixes from shipping in the same manner.
 If it is desirable for a such a component to ship with the framework rather than the compiler then that component may ship in this manner.
-We should only do this if we have a good reason, stable analyzers that are lanaguage extensions or tied to stable public API should ship non-side-by-side with the compiler as they do today.
-Analyzers that need to validate source generator usage, or analyzers that are closely tied to runtime functionality may consider shipping side-by-side with the framework.
+We should only do this if we have a good reason, stable analyzers that are lanaguage extensions or tied to stable public API should ship non-framework-specific with the SDK as they do today.
+Analyzers that need to validate source generator usage, or analyzers that are closely tied to runtime functionality may consider shipping with the framework.

 ### Why in the ref pack, why not some other "analyzer" pack?